waynedgrant/met-office-weather-maps/README.md

 ## Example Harness

-This example harness code will fetch a selection of maps into separate folders (replace with your own DataPoint API Key).
+This example harness code will fetch a selection of maps into separate folders under **fetched** (replace with your own DataPoint API Key).

 ```php
 <?php